reacted-io/reacted-io-doc/quickstart.md

 ## Creating a ReActor

 Now you might want to create a reactor.
+We will do more: we will create a local [service](services.md) that provides the exact time and

 ### Configuring a ReActor
 ### ReActions